Belippo meridionalis: Description

 Belippo are relatively small ant-like spiders.
 They often mimic ants of the genus Crematogaster.
 Their body is divided into two main parts: a forward section known as a cephalothorax and, behind that, another section called an abdomen.
 The male Belippo meridionalis has a cephalothorax that is typically 1.8 mm long and 0.7 mm wide.
 Its carapace, the hard upper part of the cephalothorax, is pitted and dark brown apart from the very front of its eye field, which is even darker.
 There is a shallow constriction at the back of the spider's eye field and colourless bristles around the front row of eyes.
 A scattering of white scales can be seen on the thorax.
 The underside of its cephalothorax, or sternum, is brown.
-The spider's face, or clypeus, is vey low.
+The spider's face, or clypeus, is very low.
 Its mouthparts are brown and its large chelicerae are brownish-orange.
 It has a backward-pointing spur on the side its chelicerae.
 Inside, there are no teeth on the front and two teeth to the back.
 It is the lack of front teeth that distinguishes the species from the related Belippo cygniformis.
 Its chelicerae are also similar to the related Belippo pulchra, which also has no teeth at the front but has five to the back.

 The male's abdomen is also 1.8 mm long and 0,9 mm wide.
 It is oval, widest at the back, with a slight constriction about a third of the way back.
 The top is dark black with a strong glossy finish and covered with two shiny hard patches, or scuta.
 A scattering of long thin colourless hairs can be seen on the surface along with a pattern of patches formed of white scales behind the rearmost of the two scuta.
 The underside of its abdomen is brown and marked with two pale bands.
 It has short dark spinnerets to spin webs.
 Its legs are short, slender and yellow with a few dark areas, particularly on the front pair.
 There are twelve spines on the front legs, five on the second pair and none on any of the other legs.